rebeccamills1/the-impact-of-communism/pages/essay-01.md

 ### The Decline of the Socialist Movement and Rise of the Communist Party During World War I

+During World War I, the socialist movement stifled dissent when they promoted a unified anti-war response, which laid the foundation for divisions within the movement.
+Beginning in 1918, Eugene V. Debs denounced U.S. involvement in the war and argued that “[the master class] has trained [the working class] to believe it to be [their] patriotic duty to go to war.”
+This belief framed World War I as another capitalist venture imposed upon the working class, which became the basis of the Socialist Labor Party’s anti-war platform.
+Because of this opposition, some socialists resisted all policies that required them to support the war effort, such as enlisting in the draft.
+However, while the Socialist Labor Party formally criticized war, John Spargo, a member of the National Committee of the Socialist Party, recognized that all Americas should contribute to the war effort.
+Spargo’s pro-war position demonstrated that some party members remained loyal to their country and broke away from the Socialist Labor Party.
+This lack of tolerance for opposing ideals set the socialist movement on a collision course toward disunification.[^4]

 ### The Rise of the Anti-Communist Movement After the Bolshevik Revolution